-DISCRETE OUTPUTS - When the unit is off, this screen allows the user to operate certain relay-driven outputs in the system for diagnostic purposes: humidifier (on the indoor interface board or blower control board), reversing valve (on the outdoor interface board), indoor coil EXV (on the indoor interface board or blower control board), outdoor coil EXV (on the outdoor interface board), and crankcase heater (on the outdoor interface board).
-More than one of these can be set to ON at the same time.
+DISCRETE OUTPUTS- When the unit is off, this screen allows the user to operate certain relay-driven outputs in the system for diagnostic purposes: humidifier (on the indoor interface board or blower control board), and indoor coil EXV (on the indoor interface board or blower control board).
+(The others do not apply to this air conditioning unit.)
+One or both of these can be set to ON at the same time.
 Leaving the DISCRETE OUTPUTS screen will shut all of the listed outputs off.